gma/bundler-exec/README.md

     ruby is aliased to `run-with-bundler ruby'

-If so, whenever you run `ruby` (or any of the other commands listed in the `BUNDLED_COMMANDS` variable) you'll actually be running them with `bundle exec`.
+If so, whenever you run `ruby` (or any of the other commands listed in the `BUNDLED_COMMANDS` variable) you'll actually be running it with `bundle exec`.

 If you want to run one of these commands without `bundler exec` you can